Pine Hill, New Zealand: Dalmore

 Of the suburbs on Pine Hill, Dalmore is the oldest and also the southernmost, lying close to The Gardens, a suburb and shopping precinct at the mouth of North East Valley close to the Dunedin Botanic Gardens for which it is named.
 Dalmore lies on the steep slopes immediately to the northwest of The Gardens and north of the northern end of George Street, arguably the city's main street.
 The suburb is connected with Dunedin's CBD by way of two streets – the narrow and winding Gladstone Road, and the Pine Hill Extension.
 This latter route forms the lower part of Pine Hill Road and also part of State Highway 1.
 This winds up the steep flanks of Dalmore above the valley of the Water of Leith before a tricky junction which connects the extension with the upper part of Pine Hill Road and the Dunedin Northern Motorway.

 Liberton

 Liberton is largely made up of post-World War II state housing.
+As with many other Dunedin suburbs, it is named for a suburb of Edinburgh, Scotland.

-It lies immediately above Dalmore, on a series of avenues and crescents which branch from Pine Hill Road.
+Liberton lies immediately above Dalmore, on a series of avenues and crescents which branch from Pine Hill Road.
 A tiny arcade of shops lies at the end of Dalmore and beginning of Liberton, but other than this the suburb is entirely residential.
 Pine Hill School, the area's main primary school, lies in Liberton, as does Liberton Christian School, Dunedin's first special-character Protestant primary school.
 Other than road connections with Dalmore and Pine Hill, the only road connecting Liberton with Dunedin's other suburbs is a steep and winding connection with Buccleugh Street, North East Valley.
 At one time there were plans to create a subdivision linking Liberton with Selwyn Street, North East Valley, but these never came to fruition.